Swisscontact Kenya International Women’s Day Celebration: Actions & Reflections

 Christine Njiru, our Project Assistant, stands beside her belief that accelerating action means supporting women's dreams.

-The Swisscontact Kenya team poses beside the IWD reflection board
+Swisscontact Kenya Staff pose beside the IWD reflection board sharing their reflections of the day

 Our commitment to accelerating action goes beyond words—it’s about equipping individuals with skills, opening doors to opportunities, and driving meaningful change for a more inclusive and empowered future.